-- Office6 - Permit professional, medical and general office uses. - Allow scientific or research laboratories, provided said use is not noxious, offensive or hazardous. - Require offices to be located on the upper floors. - Hotel7 - If a hotel is part of the mix of land uses in the overlay zone, it shall be a full service hotel with conference space.
-A minimum of 15,000 square feet of conference space shall be provided. - Attract a deluxe/luxury or first class/superior hotel brand to support the expanding medical sector and complement the existing corporate offices within the community. - It should be noted that multiple corporate entities within Montvale have requested that conference space be built within the Borough to support their needs for meeting and event space.
+- Prohibit drive-through facilities for restaurants. - Office - Permit professional, medical, educational and general office uses. - Allow scientific or research laboratories, provided said use is not noxious, offensive or hazardous. - Encourage offices to be located on the upper floors. - Hotel - If a hotel is part of the mix of land uses in the overlay zone, it shall be a full service hotel with conference space. - Attract a deluxe/luxury or first class/superior hotel brand to support the expanding medical sector and complement the existing corporate offices within the community. - It should be noted that multiple corporate entities within Montvale have requested that conference space be built within the Borough to support their needs for meeting and event space.